 Figure 15: Dual side duct

-(ii) Single Side of the Street: the duct is placed on only 1 side of a street with road crossings used to reach lots on the other side of the street as illustrated in Figure 16 below.
+II.
+Single Side of the Street: the duct is placed on only 1 side of a street with road crossings used to reach lots on the other side of the street.

 Figure 16: One side duct